Sweeney double gives Town first away win - Stratford Herald

 And just a couple of minutes later Daniel Alessi blazed over from two yards out when it seemed harder to miss.

-Town continued come forward and their pressure was rewarded in the 33rd minute when the hard-working Sweeney was fouled in the area by Ronnie Hendricks.
+Town continued to come forward and their pressure was rewarded in the 33rd minute when the hard-working Sweeney was fouled in the area by Ronnie Hendricks.

 The Solihull Moors loanee dusted himself off to take the spot-kick himself, sending Kieran Boucher the wrong way and slotting the ball into the bottom corner to give Town a priceless lead.